charlypg/charlypg/README.md

 Charly PECQUEUX--GUÉZÉNEC
 @charlypg

-PhD student at ISIR in Paris.
+PhD student and ATER at ISIR in Paris.

 Mainly interested in reinforcement learning and control for robotics.
 <!--- - 📫  --->